ZXfkSIE/ThousandPlayer/README.md

 3. Use Qt Creator to open the root `CMakeLists.txt`, then configure the project with Qt 6.2 or above.
 The first attempt of CMake configuration should be failed due to the lack of Conan-related scripts, but it's OK.
-4. Go to "Projects" tab, raise the "Conan install" build step to the top of the list and add the additional argument `--profile /replace/it/with/project/root/directory/conan_debug_windows_x64.txt` to it.
+4. Go to "Projects" tab, raise the existing "Conan install" build step to the top of the list and add the additional argument `--profile /replace/it/with/project/root/directory/conan_debug_windows_x64.txt` to it.
    - If you are making release build, change the filename to `conan_release_windows_x64.txt`.

 ![](figure/ConanInstallBuildStep.png)

-5. Open the root `CMakeLists.txt` in the editor, comment out the 2 Conan-related lines, and save it by CTRL+S to trigger CMake configuration again.
+5. Open the root `CMakeLists.txt` in your editor, comment out the 2 Conan-related lines, and save it by CTRL+S to trigger CMake configuration again.
 ```cmake
 if(WIN32)
 # In Windows, use Conan to setup 3rd party packages